sagemath/trac_to_gh/Issue 5587.md

 # Issue 5587: input of hexadecimal integers is corrupted

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5587

 Original creator: zimmerma